-What has been at the vanguard of thinking in finance is the breakdown of returns into its constituent parts or risk factors.
+What has been at the vanguard of thinking in finance is the breakdown of returns into their constituent parts or risk factors.
 Finance has moved well beyond market beta.
 The primal breakdown for a portfolio is not returns by asset class but returns by risk factors.
-Some have criticized the current situation a factor zoo; however, even factor excesses does not change the fact that factorization is the paradigm used more and more by investors.
+Some have criticized the current situation as a factor zoo; however, even factor excesses do not change the fact that factorization is the paradigm used more and more by investors.

 There are many factors and many assets to map with factor weighting.
-The shear size of the problem lends itself to computerization and data mining.
-The role of the analyst as story-teller is diminished when a stock can be described through a set of modeled factor.
-Investors now buy risk premia not stories or names.
+The sheer size of the problem lends itself to computerization and data mining.
+The analyst’s role as a storyteller is diminished when a stock can be described through a set of modeled factors.
+Investors now buy risk premia, not stories or names.
 Individual names are just the means to the end of gathering beta risks.
-Smart beta is just the realization that if factors can be used to describe stocks they can also be used to weight stock portfolios.
-This may be smart or it could just be the outgrowth from how the finance world is being viewed.
+Smart beta is just the realization that if factors can be used to describe stocks, they can also be used to weight stock portfolios.
+This may be smart or just the outgrowth of how the finance world is being viewed.

-Factors can be classified into two main categories: micro factors which are asset specific and macro factors which are related to macro events like the business cycle or changes in rates and credit availability.
-Hence, the type of hedge funds chosen by investors is bases on whether the manager focuses on micro or macro factors.
+Factors can be classified into two main categories: micro factors which are asset-specific and macro factors which are related to macro events like the business cycle or changes in rates and credit availability.
+Hence, the type of hedge funds chosen by investors is based on whether the manager focuses on micro or macro factors.

 So what is the essence or purpose of global macro?
-In this new factor world view, global macro investing is a focus on economic wide factors which can be dynamically adjusted to generate excess return.
+In this new factor world view, global macro investing focuses on broad economic factors that can be dynamically adjusted to generate excess return.
 Since factors move in and out of style or importance, the macro investor tries to find ways to exploit these changing weights.

 The issue is which factors are relevant for global macro investing.
-We are aware of the criticism of factor timing, so we have to be precise for what factors we are discussing.
-Global macro has the overarching theme that the manager is trying to identify global business cycles or growth recessions which spill-over to the behavior of specific asset classes.
-Along with business cycle are credit and financial cycles which impact asset classes around the globe differently.
-The growth/inflation mix impacts policy choice which feed back on asset classes.
-What makes global macro so difficult is the low predictive skill by managers at forecasting these macro factors.
+We are aware of the criticism of factor timing, so we must be precise about what factors we discuss.
+Global macro has the overarching theme that the manager is trying to identify global business cycles or growth recessions that spill over to the behavior of specific asset classes.
+Along with the business, credit and financial cycles impact asset classes around the globe differently.
+The growth/inflation mix impacts policy choice, which feeds back on asset classes.
+What makes global macro so difficult is the low predictive skill of managers at forecasting these macro factors.

-The relatively better performance with managed futures programs is based on the core focus toward momentum and diversification and not fundamental macro factors.
-Managed futures captures macro events through the movement in asset prices, yet if there are no string trends there will be only limited opportunities.
+The better performance with managed futures programs is based on the core focus on momentum and diversification, not fundamental macro factors.
+Managed futures captures macro events through the movement in asset prices, yet if there are no string trends, there will be only limited opportunities.